pact-foundation/pact-jvm/provider/gradle/README.md

 __*Important Note:*__ If you turn off the url path decoding, you need to ensure that the paths in the pact files are correctly encoded.
 The verifier will not be able to make a request with an invalid encoded path.

+## Overriding the handling of a body data type

+**NOTE: version 4.1.3+**

+By default, bodies will be handled based on their content types.
+For binary contents, the bodies will be base64 encoded when written to the Pact file and then decoded again when the file is loaded.
+You can change this with an override property: `pact.content_type.override.<TYPE>.<SUBTYPE>=text|binary`.
+For instance, setting `pact.content_type.override.application.pdf=text` will treat PDF bodies as a text type and not encode/decode them.

 ## Provider States